 Jitsi does not use a centralized directory of contacts, so you’ll never have to worry about other Jitsi users looking you up through personal identifiers like email, username, or phone number.

 You can set your own nickname on a call-by-call basis, and optionally display a contact photo or email address for the duration of your call.
 Be aware that if you call into a meeting through a mobile phone connection, a portion of your phone number will be shared with call participants.

 Can I use the platform without making an account?

 Yes.
 In fact, that’s the only way you can use Jitsi.

 What user metadata and content is logged by the platform?

-According to Jitsi’s Privacy Supplement, Jitsi processes standard call data like IP addresses of participants, call duration, chat logs.
+According to Jitsi’s privacy supplement, Jitsi processes standard call data like IP addresses of participants, call duration, and chat logs.
 This information is not logged, however, and is deleted as soon as the final call participant leaves the room.

 What user data does the platform sell?

-Jitsi’s parent company, 8x8, claims they do not sell data to third parties.
+Jitsi’s parent company, 8x8, claims it does not sell data to third parties.

 How long does the platform hold on to user data after the user deletes it, or shuts down their account?